Producer Responsibility Obligations (Packaging Waste) Regulations 2007

 The Producer Responsibility Obligations (Packaging Waste) Regulations 2007, which originally came into effect at the end of August 1997 in Great Britain and in 1999 in Northern Ireland, was the first producer responsibility legislation in the UK.

 The Packaging Waste Regulations work on the principle of Collective Producer Responsibility, obliging producers of packaging to take responsibility for their environmental impact.
 The regulations require obligated producers to pay a proportion of the cost of the recovery and recycling of their packaging.

+The Packaging Waste Regulations have since been replaced by the UK's Extended Producer Responsibility (EPR) for packaging scheme, introduced from 2023 onwards.
+The new system places greater responsibility on producers by requiring them to cover the full net costs of collecting, sorting and recycling household packaging waste.

+Under EPR, producers must also report more detailed packaging data, while fees are designed to encourage the use of packaging that is easier to recycle.
+The reforms form part of the government's wider Resources and Waste Strategy and are intended to increase recycling rates, reduce unnecessary packaging and shift the costs of waste management from local authorities to the businesses that place packaging on the market.

 Proportions

 Companies must show that they have paid for their obligation for recovery and recycling of the packaging.
 This is achieved through the Packaging Recovery Note (PRN) System.

 Under the Packaging Waste Regulations the so-called 'packaging chain' is divided into four activities, each with a different percentage responsibility: